EldarZulic03/Capstone_server/README.md

 ---chatbot.py---
 has the chatbot which provides responses which get populated after the fact with personal information.
+To add new intents, modify intents.json

 #####Understanding the data management, filesystem and firebase storage#####